-Many of us look forward to swimming outside in the summer months with friends and family, though we might not love the feeling chlorine can leave on our skin and hair.
-That chlorine, however, is necessary to keep the water swimming-safe.
-With all the people coming in and out of the pool and the hot summer weather, chlorine helps keep germs at bay and prevents swimmers from getting sick.
+Most of us can’t wait to dive into the pool on a hot summer day.
+Although the feeling of chlorine on our skin and hair can be repulsive.
+However, chlorine is necessary to keep the water swimming-safe, especially this year.
+With all the people coming in and out of the pool and the hot weather, chlorine helps keep germs at a minimum and prevents swimmers from getting sick.

-But just as it can wreak havoc on your skin and hair, your teeth and gums can potentially be affected as well.
-This is not to say you should avoid the pool!
-There are ways to work around the negative side effects caused by chlorine exposure.
-Read on to find out what those side effects are and how to keep your smile damage-free all summer long.
+Similar to how the chlorine can wreak havoc on your skin and hair, your teeth and gums aren’t immune as well.
+But, this does not mean to avoid the pool!
+There are ways around the negative side effects caused by chlorine exposure.

 Chlorine Dental Damage

-Because pool water is highly acidic, it disrupts your mouth’s ability to produce saliva, making it more difficult.
-As a result, the coating of saliva that typically protects your teeth becomes weaker or disappears.
-This can leave your enamel vulnerable to the acids in chlorine, causing a number of problems.
+Pool water is highly acidic, which disrupts the mouth’s ability to produce saliva, making it more difficult.
+In result, the coating of saliva that typically protects your teeth from becoming weaker disappears.
+This leaves your enamel vulnerable to the acids in the chlorine, causing a number of problems.